zaratan/thp_next_session_2/Projet1/configuration/readme.md

 Setting the ruby version ensure that every developer AND production will use the same ruby version.

-The ruby gemset is a tool to ensure that our project's gems will only be installed and visible by it.
-Same, it won't be able to see other project gems.
+The ruby gemset is a tool for separating our project's gems from other gems installed on our computer.
-It helps NOT having things that works in dev but not in production.
+A gemset prevents having gems installed locally that will be missing in production.

 ### Must Have

 - [ ] .ruby-version: Must be 2.6.2
-- [ ] Add it to your gemfile: replace the line indicating ruby version by: `ruby File.read('./.ruby-version')`
+- [ ] Add it to your gemfile: replace the line indicating ruby version with: `ruby File.read('./.ruby-version')`
-- [ ] .ruby-gemset: Must be any uniq string related to the project
+- [ ] .ruby-gemset: Must be any unique string related to the project

 ### Reading List